MontgomeryLab/tinyRNA/doc/Plotter.md

 </p>

 #### Customization
-The p value cutoff can be changed using the [Run Config or commandline arguments](Parameters.md#p-value).
+The P value cutoff can be changed using the [Run Config or commandline arguments](Parameters.md#p-value).
 The control condition is plotted on the x-axis, but it must be specified in your Samples Sheet prior to running an end-to-end or `tiny recount` analysis.
 If using `tiny replot`, is not possible to change a no-control experiment to a control experiment and have these changes reflected in these plots.
 This is because the pipeline's DGE step must be aware of the control condition in order to perform the proper directional comparisons.

 ## sample_avg_scatter_by_dge_class
 The previous plot type can be extended to group and color differentially expressed features by class.
 Classes are sorted by abundance before plotting to maximize representation.